 Manipulation: A passive, high velocity, low amplitude thrust applied to a joint complex within its anatomical limit* with the intent to restore optimal motion, function, and/ or to reduce pain.

 Mobilization: A manual therapy technique comprising a continuum of skilled passive movements to the joint complex that is applied at varying speeds and amplitudes, that may include a small-amplitude/high-velocity therapeutic movement (manipulation) with the intent to restore optimal motion, function, and/ or to reduce pain.

 What joints are manipulated?

 The main joint of the spine that is manipulated is the facet joint.
 The facet joint sits behind the spinal canal and has a close relationship with the exiting spinal nerve.
 In the cervical spine, the intervertebral segment is also manipulated to influence the “uncovertebral” or U joint.

 The thoracic spine has three joints on each side at the back.
-The facet joint between two vertebrae, the costovertebral joint between the rib and the vertebral body and the costotransverse joint between the rib and the transverse process of the vertebra.
+The facet joint between two vertebrae, the costovertebral joint between the rib and the vertebral Healthy Body and the costotransverse joint between the rib and the transverse process of the vertebra.

 Abnormal stiffness of the mid back can influence symptoms in the neck, arms and low back.
 This area of the spine responds well to spinal manipulation.

 The lumbar spine or low back has the largest vertebrae and the facet joints are aligned to protect the spine.
 These joints usually have less mobility than the spinal levels above.

 There are numerous scholarly articles that support the improvement of low back pain with spinal manipulation, click here for more info.